mohmorsi/Containerize-a-Java-Application-into-a-Docker-Image/README.md

-# Containerizing a Java Application in a Docker Image
+# Containerizing a Java Application into a Docker Image

 ![image](./img/docker2.png)